reubenharry/website/content/blog/languagemodels.md

 ![](/img/narcissus4.jpg)

 If Quine and BF Skinner were alive to see modern AI, they would be doing whatever the opposite of rolling is in their respective graves.
-GPTChat's success is about the closest thing to a vindication of Skinner's behaviorism and Quine's rejection of essentialist conceptions of meaning that it is possible to have.
+ChatGPT's success is about the closest thing to a vindication of Skinner's behaviorism and Quine's rejection of essentialist conceptions of meaning that it is possible to have.

 In Narcissus' case, he realizes that what is behind his elusive interlocutor is not a person lying underneath the surface of the pond and mirroring his every move, but his own reflection.
 At this point he has a huge tantrum and turns into a flower.